6 Tips for Taking Trulicity Safely

 Trulicity is a dulaglutide, which is a drug that helps manage type 2 diabetes in combination with exercise and a healthy diet.
 Sometimes it is taken along with other medications, including insulin.

 It falls into the category of a long-acting glucagon-like peptide-1 receptor agonist, (GLP-1 RA).
 That means that it’s a drug that mimics a naturally occurring hormone that increases insulin production.
 It can also decrease appetite.
-Trulicity cost can be high, so seek out coupons and affordable pharmacies.
+Trulicity costs can be high, so seek out coupons and affordable pharmacies.

 It’s an injectable drug and comes in a pen form that makes it easy to self-administer each dose.